SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 A1: Yes, you need to add hidden input fields to your forms for each of the UTM parameters, plus "channel" and "source".
 The plugin will then automatically populate these fields with UTM data and detected channel/source information.

 **Q2: What fields should I add to my forms?**
-A2: You should add hidden fields for the following parameters: utm_id, utm_source, utm_medium, utm_campaign, utm_term, utm_content, device, keyword, network, placement, adposition, gad_source, gclid, channel, and source.
+A2: You should add hidden fields for the following parameters: utm_source, utm_medium, utm_campaign, utm_term, utm_content, device, network, placement, adposition, gclid channel, and source.

 **Q3: How do I add these fields to my forms?**
 A3: Add hidden input fields to your form HTML.
 For example: